January 9, 2020

 Jolene: Absolutely.
 So, we see this with the hormonal IUDs.
 Once upon a time, women were told by their doctors that progestin delivered via an IUD was localized and stayed in the uterus.
 I actually was just lecturing in Vegas and had to say the uterus is not like Vegas.
 What happens there doesn't always stay there.
 And what we found out is that the progestins do go systemic.
 And what's really important is how did this get started, this idea that it stayed localized.
 Well, we actually didn't know the metabolites we needed to be measuring in the blood.
 So, you place progestin, you measure progestin, you're not seeing it, except that we forgot that the body will actually metabolize these hormones, as will the different organisms that live in our body.
 We actually have no idea what the microbiome is doing with these hormones.
 But when it comes to these IUDs, we do see that some women stop menstruating and stop ovulating.
 We thought if a woman stops ovulating, it's because it's impacting her body at the brain level.

 Ben: Okay.
-So, the other thing I wanted to ask you about, just a little bit of a rabbit hole here on progesterone, is–and I asked this actually a little bit selfishly because my wife actually started taking under the supervision of a physician progesterone and saw a noticeable increase in like evening energy, drive, sex drive, and there's definitely something that's occurring with the use of progesterone, but I'm curious if you as a practitioner actually endorse the use of progesterone, especially in women who are approaching like perimenopause or even postmenopause.
+So, the other thing I wanted to ask you about, just a little bit of a rabbit hole here on progesterone, is–and I asked this actually a little bit selfishly because my wife actually started taking under the supervision of a physician progesterone and saw a noticeable increase in like evening energy, libido, sex drive, and there's definitely something that's occurring with the use of progesterone, but I'm curious if you as a practitioner actually endorse the use of progesterone, especially in women who are approaching like perimenopause or even postmenopause.